yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     **Required if cltuEncoding is CUSTOM.** Specifies the name of the class which constructs the CLTU from the frame, if a custom format is required.

 cltuGeneratorArgs
     Optional if cltuEncoding is CUSTOM, ignored otherwise.
-Arguments to pass to the constructor for the CLTU generator classs.
+Arguments to pass to the constructor for the CLTU generator class.

 virtualChannels (map)
     **Required.** Used to specify the Virtual Channel specific configuration.